actgardner/actgardner.github.io/_posts/2017-01-22-working-remote.markdown

 Working remotely has a lot of benefits.
 I love being able to live in Ottawa, while working with and learning from brilliant people across the continent.
-Being able to travel and work from other places is a great perk, although I don't think I'm cut out to be a "digital nomad" (ugh, millenials).
+Being able to travel and work from other places is a great perk, although I don't think I'm cut out to be a "digital nomad" (ugh, millennials).
 The flexible schedule and the absence of a commute make it easier to make the best use of your time.
 In Ottawa I'd much rather do my early-spring marathon training at noon than 7PM, thanks.